 CONCLUSION

 Our results show that scintigraphy with 99mTc-Tektrotyd is a useful method for restaging and follow up of the patients suspected to have carcinoids of appendix.
 SPECT had important role in diagnosis.
 It is also valuable tool for the choice of therapy (surgery, somatostatin analogues or peptide receptor radionuclide therapy).
-In the absence of 68Ga-labeled peptides and PET/CT, the special emphasize should be given to application of SPECT/CT as well as to the radio guided surgery..
+In the absence of 68Ga-labeled peptides and PET/CT, the special emphasize should be given to application of SPECT/CT as well as to the radio guided surgery.

 ARTICLE HIGHLIGHTS